CTIP is an FDA funded MedTech accelerator supporting pediatric device innovators from concept to commercialization.

-The West Coast Consortium for Technology & Innovation in Pediatrics (CTIP) is a pediatric medical device accelerator based at Children's Hospital Los Angeles (CHLA) and the University of Southern California (USC).
+The West Coast Consortium for Technology & Innovation in Pediatrics (CTIP) is a pediatric medical device accelerator centered at Children's Hospital Los Angeles (CHLA) and the University of Southern California (USC).
 Established in 2011 and first funded by the U.S. Food and Drug Administration (FDA) in 2013, CTIP promotes the commercialization and clinical use of pediatric medical device technology.
 In August 2018, CTIP was awarded a new $6.6 million P50 grant from the FDA to continue research and development of MedTech for children (Grant Number: 1P50FD006425-01, PI: Espinoza).

 1 Children's Hospital Los Angeles

 2 University of California, Los Angeles

 6 University of California, Berkeley